oriolbcn/piet/README.md

 Piet.optimize(path, opts)
 ```

-The options are:
+There are 2 kind of options, global and per-tool.

+Global options are those that apply to all the tools or to Piet itself.
+Currently, Piet supports the following options:

-* **verbose**: Whether you want to get the output of the command or not.
+* **verbose**: Whether you want to get the output of the commands or not.
 It is interpreted as a Boolean value.
 Default: false.

+* **tools**: Array of symbols with the names of the tools you want to run.
+Array value.
+Default: All available tools.

+Per-tool options are specified as a hash and will be used only when executing the given tool:

+* **pngout**: Options for the pngout command.
+Hash value

+    * **strategy**: strategy used (-s option)

+* **advpng**: Options for the advpng command.
+Hash value

+    * **compression**: Factor of compression.
+Values can go from 0 to 4, where 0 is "don't compress" and 4 is "compress extreme".

+    * **iterations**: Number of iterations performed by the tools (-i option)

+* **jpegoptim**: Options for the jpegoptm command.
+Hash value

     * **quality**: If you wanna add a compression, adjust the quality parameter.
 Valid values are any integer between 0 and 100 (100 means no compression and highest quality).
 Default: 100

 CarrierWave integration